cobalt-uoft/documentation/README.md

 Cobalt is a collection of open data web APIs that allow you to interface with public information from the University of Toronto.

-Cobalt is designed to foster a culture of open data at the university.
-Cobalt's web APIs are free to use and also free to contribute to.
+You can use Cobalt to build applications and services that require the university's data.

 #### Getting started